sjsivo/Sivak-SPO2-Heartbeat-Sensor/README.md

 # SivakSPO2Heartbeat
-Is coppied project from instructables...
+Its coppied project from instructables...

 See https://www.instructables.com/Pulse-Oximeter-With-Much-Improved-Precision/